DennyMaverick/DennyMaverick/README.md

   </p>

   <p class="profile__text-about">
-    I am a web-developer.
-I like to do web-sites more attractive.
-And web-developing for me is not an usual word.
-This is a part of my life.
+    I'm a web developer, I'm interested in Frontend development.
+It is important for me that websites not only perform their functions, but are also visually beautiful and arouse delight.
+I believe that the external component of a website is 70% of success.
   </p>

-- 🔭  I’m currently working on project 'Archee'.
-This is a site where I work on interactive.
-- 🌱  I’m currently learning scss and grids.
+- 🌱  I’m currently learning JavaScript.
-- 👯  I’m looking to collaborate with the company where I will grow as a web-developer.
+- 👯  I work as a freelancer, gaining commercial experience in order to later get a job in an IT company.
+My goal is to reach the Middle level and become a professional Frontend developer.
 - 📫  How to reach me: den_maverick177@mail.ru, Denis-mamlev@rambler.ru, [telegram](https://t.me/Denny_maverick), [vkontakte](https://vk.com/maverick177).

 <h2 class="profile__skills-title">